 Vellore

-Vellore is the administrative head- quarters of Vellore District, situated nearly one hundred forty km from Chennai city on the way to Bangalore and lies on the banks of the River Palar.
-Since the topography of this town is that there are hills on one side and river on the other side and thus a town naturally protected.
+Vellore is the administrative headquarters of Vellore District, situated nearly one hundred forty km from Chennai city on the way to Bangalore and lies on the banks of the River Palar.
+Since the topography of this town is that there are hills on one side and a river on the other side and thus the town is naturally protected.
 Since the place is also strategically located, in the past all kingdoms trying for supremacy in the region wanted to bring this place under their rule.
 This town was thus under the sway of various dynasties and rulers, namely Pal lavas, Cholas of Uraiyur, the Rashtrakutaa dynasty of Malkhed, Sambuvarayar, the rulers of Vijayanagar, Marathas, and the Nawabs of the Carnatic and the British.
-In the 18th Century Vellore District was the scene of some of the decisive battles fought in Ambur (1749 AD) Arcot (1751 AD) and Vandivasi (1760 AD) as a result of the long -drawn struggle between the English and the French for Supremacy.
+In the 18th Century Vellore District was the scene of some of the decisive battles fought in Ambur (1749 AD) Arcot (1751 AD) and Vandivasi (1760 AD) as a result of the long-drawn struggle between the English and the French for Supremacy.

 Vellore fort